Eating Disorder Therapy for Children and Teens | Calgary Psychologists | Creative Sky Psychology

 Societal pressures and unrealistic beauty standards

-Traumatic experiences
+Traumatic or stressful experiences

-Perfectionism or low self-esteem
+Perfectionism and low self-esteem

 Our Evidence-Based Approach